 Unfortunately, the development of a blood clot is unpredictable and can occur on any medication.
 Blood clot formation can result in a cat being paralyzed in the rear legs, limping on a front leg, exhibiting episodes of abnormal behavior or even sudden death.

 Dilated Cardiomyopathy (DCM) is a disease of the heart muscle which causes the heart to enlarge and not function properly.
 The disease usually afflicts larger breeds of dogs.
-The occurence of Dilated Cardiomyopathy increases with age and typically has an age of onset between 4 to 10 years.
-The cause of DCM in dogs is still unknown; however, many factors suggest a genetic cause.
+The occurrence of Dilated Cardiomyopathy increases with age and typically has an age of onset between 4 to 10 years.
+The cause of DCM in dogs is still unknown; however, many factors suggest a genetic cause

 The most common form of heart disease in dogs is valvular disease.
 This disease typically affects older, smaller breeds of dogs.
 The primary valve affected is the mitral valve, which is located on the middle of the left side of the heart.
 The edges of the valve become frayed and allow backward flow of blood within the heart.
 A normal heart valve keeps blood flowing in the forward direction only with no backward flow.
 With time, backward flow of blood overworks the heart and causes enlargement of both the primary muscle pump (the left ventricle) and the chamber that receives this backward flow (the left atrium).
 As the left ventricle enlarges, the strength of the pumping action deteriorates and medication to help this problem is required.
 With enlargement of the left atrium, the dog becomes at risk for the accumulation of fluid in the lungs (congestive heart failure.)